Welcome

 Wild therapy is a kind of ecotherapy, which basically means therapy that involves nature in some way.
 Study after study shows that ‘being in nature’ is good for you - mentally and physically.
 But wild therapy isn’t simply about doing therapy outside, or walking and talking – although it can, and often does, include both of those things.

-Nick Totton, who developed wild therapy, says that it is ‘a state of mind, not a bag of tricks’.
-This is because wild therapy invites us to broaden our perspective on what it means to be human – to include our relationships with the land, with other species, with the ecosystems that we are part of.
+Wild therapy invites us to broaden our perspective on what it means to be human – to include how we experience our relationships with the land, with other species, with the ecosystems that we are part of.
+It invites us to consider how the other-than-human world might offer us support, and even guidance.

 Wild therapy also encourages us to embrace our own innate wildness – the idea that we are human animals, with sensitive nervous systems, instincts, intuition and dreams, as well as intellectual minds.
-When we do this, we often find that we start to relax and trust ourselves more, and to sense that we’re part of something much bigger than ourselves.
+When we do this, we often find that we start to relax and trust ourselves more, and feel a greater sense of belonging.

 Fees

 I keep some low-cost places for those on a lower income.
-These spaces are currently full.
+Please let me know at the time of inquiry if you are interested in this.

 Location

-Outdoor sessions take place on Hampstead Heath and in the green spaces around Barnet, on the north edge of the city.
+Outdoor sessions take place on Hampstead Heath and in the green spaces around Barnet, on the northern edge of the city.

 I will arrange a meeting place with you that is convenient for both of us.